aionnetwork/staking_pool_scripts/ReadMe.md

 11) `withdrawRewards.sh` - withdraws the block rewards of a delegator.
 12) `finalizeUndelegate.sh` - finalizes an undelegate Id.
 13) `finalizeTransfer.sh` - finalizes a transfer Id.
+14) `hashFile.sh` - prints the blake-2b hash of the input file.

 How to use scripts
 ---